foodfight/showz/whats-cookin/episode_19.md

 Remember, if you have cookbook news, please send it to us at info@foodfightshow.com or get in touch with us on twitter @foodfightshow.

-We've got a great Independence Day show for you this weeks.
+We've got a great Independence Day show for you this week.
 Free yourself from the bonds of your PaaS provider by rolling your own PaaS.
 A fun talk with Mark Imbriaco and Alex Howells from LivingSocial!